pumanitro/ACeR/README.md

 ## Usage

-- Navigate to a GitHub Pull Request or GitLab Merge Request that you want a review for.
+- Navigate to a GitHub Pull Request or GitLab Merge Request that you want a review for. (do not open files changes be where the description of PR is to provide additional context for chatgpt)
 - Fill in your [OpenAI API token](https://platform.openai.com/account/api-keys) in the Settings of the Chrome Extension
 - Click the extension icon
 - You get code review comments from ChatGPT in the popup window